CRM and Pipeline Management for Content Marketers: Measuring Success with Lauren Lang

 Digging deep into CRM pipeline data

-The further her marketing ops team explored, the more data they found hidden in their Salesforce instance.
+The further her marketing ops team explored, the more data they found hidden in their CRM — in this case, Salesforce.
 Lauren devised a plan to begin tracking and analyzing marketing data in their CRM through a series of reports tied to campaigns being run by other teams.
 These reports could then be easily shared with stakeholders in a more familiar tool, such as Google Sheets or Excel.
 Lauren and her team called it their content pipeline dashboard, and used it to validate the impact of content across every campaign launched by the marketing department.

 “The content dashboard offers a different perspective on attribution and conversion data, it looks at what content is consumed before and after a lead converts, focusing on assets and campaigns, not just channels.
 It reveals how each piece of content performs throughout the pipeline.”